 A: Never.Q: So how do you make money?

-A: We buy gear ourselves, directly from retailers, just as you do.
+A: We buy gear for our testing ourselves, directly from retailers, just as you do.
 We are often approached by companies who want us to review their products, but as a general policy we refuse.
 We prefer to make our own careful selection of which products qualify as finalists for our hands-on reviews, and then go through the same shopping process you do to buy them.Q: How do you choose what to review?

 A: We do extensive research in each category as well as speak directly with parents.Q: How many products do you compare in a side-by-side review?